-The TPP0101 & TPP0201 Series 100 and 200 MHz Passive Probes are high impedance, passive probes with 10X attenuation that are designed for use with the following Tektronix oscilloscopes:
+The TPP0101 & TPP0201 Series 10X Passive Probes are high impedance, passive probes with 10X attenuation.
+They are designed for use with TBS1000 oscilloscopes.
+These oscilloscopes have 20 pF of input capacitance.

-■ TPS2000B and TDS2000C oscilloscopes that have 20 pF of input capacitance.
 The compensation range of these probes is 15 - 25 pF.